ItzPike/DBM-Rawdata-Releases/Role Reaction Menu/README.md

 - Steno file write allowing for more safety in writing files; hopefully less failures
 - Allow existing messages to be role menued
 - Auto cleanup of reactionRole data file when reaction menus are deleted
+- Small minor instruction syntax fixes
+- Reduce load to API and use cache instead of fetch